Wain-Roy, inc

 The first hydraulic backhoe was invented in 1947 by Vaino (pronounced “Waino”) J. Holopainen and Roy E. Handy of Hubbardston, MA.

 Vaino and Roy developed the Ditch Digger before the backhoe.
-They found adding the ability to move the digging apparatus rather than repositioning the machine would be more efficient.
-They created and added the swing-frame structure, allowing the digging arm to swing to either side to dump the bucket without moving the machine.
+They found adding the ability to move the digging apparatus rather than repositioning the machine would be more efficient so they created and added a swing-frame structure that allowed the digging arm to swing to either side to dump the bucket without moving the machine.
 This design provided the foundation for the majority of all excavation equipment we see today.

 image from Wain-Roy, Inc.